What to Expect for Your First Eye Exam

-Please plan for two to three hours for an exam with our retinal specialists.
-A driver is needed as dilation is required for each visit (see below for more details about dilation).
+Please plan for two to three hours for an exam with our retinal specialists, if you are diabetic you may wish to bring a snack.
+A driver is recommended as dilation is required for each visit (see below for more details about dilation).
 Retinal exams often indicate an OCT or fluorescein angiogram to determine disease progression and treatment.
-If you or the patient is diabetic, it may be necessary to bring a snack to the appointment

 Our three retinal specialists are: Dr. David Westrich in Cape Girardeau, Poplar Bluff, and Paducah (download patient forms); Dr. Tatyana Metelitsina in Cape Girardeau, Poplar Bluff, and Carbondale (download patient forms); Dr. Kim Krummenacher in Cape Girardeau.